Updated: 17th February 2021

-When a company enters insolvency, and a liquidator is appointed to deal with proceedings, the person taking office must ensure that a fair distribution of the company’s assets takes place amongst creditor groups.
+When a company becomes insolvent, and a liquidator is appointed to deal with proceedings, the person taking office must ensure that a fair distribution of the company’s assets takes place amongst creditor groups.

-This distribution is carried out according to a statutory hierarchy for repayment of business debt, and the overriding aspect as far as the liquidator is concerned is acting in the best interests of creditors to maximise their returns.
+This distribution is carried out according to a statutory hierarchy for repayment of debts, and the overriding aspect as far as the liquidator is concerned is acting in the best interests of creditors to maximise their returns.

 From start to finish, the liquidator’s role is to oversee what is an often complex procedure, and one which can result in legal action against directors if any instances of misconduct are found.

-Begbies Traynor has vast experience of insolvency across all industries, and will offer professional guidance if your company is threatened with liquidation.
+Begbies Traynor has vast experience of insolvency across all industries, and will offer professional guidance if your company is threatened with the prospect of liquidation.

 The Official Receiver (OR) may initially act as liquidator if the company has been forced into compulsory liquidation, but the company’s creditors may be given the option to appoint their own choice of liquidator at some point.

-A liquidator can also be appointed by the courts.
+Alternatively a liquidator can be appointed by the directors of the insolvent limited company if liquidation is being entered into voluntarily through a CVL.
 Either way, the office-holder will take control of the company’s affairs once appointed, and work in the interests of creditors as a whole, rather than the directors, the company, or shareholders.

 If directors have already obtained advice from a licensed insolvency practitioner who remains in office as liquidator, there may appear to be a conflict of interests.
 But in these instances, the IP’s role is clear – they no longer work on behalf of the directors, and are unable to provide professional advice to individual directors with regard to the liquidation.